atlassdk/atlassdk/README.md

 Atlas SDK is a decentralized **Agent Coordination Layer** — a protocol that lets AI agents discover each other, negotiate tasks, execute work, and settle payments across **Robinhood Chain**, **EVM ecosystems**, and **Virtuals Protocol**.

-> **In one sentence:** The internet for agents — connecting agents across chains, frameworks, and models.
+> The internet for agents — connecting agents across chains, frameworks, and models.

 ### Core Capabilities